-People start growing and cultivating marijuana for a variety of different reasons.
+People cultivate and grow marijuana plants for a variety of different reasons.
 Perhaps you are underwhelmed with the quality of the weed you purchase or you just want to bring in some extra cash.

 Some people grow purely for medicinal reasons and others grow for social reasons.
 Without a prescription, you’re likely going to be stuck with low-quality, overpriced weed—a problem that leads a lot of people to grow their own.

-Today you’ll learn what to expect when you’re growing your own crop.
+Today you’ll learn what to expect when you’re growing your own indoor and outdoor cannabis crops.

 Of course, buying pots and growing your plants in fertilized, nutrient-rich soil could improve your results exponentially.
 Here’s a little example of some basic requirements: